LeslieK/HackerSchool/TowerOfHanoi/README.txt

 >> 1 3  				move from peg 1 to 3
 >> 1 2 					move from peg 1 to 2
 >> 3 2 					move from peg 3 to 2

+Hanoi2.py:

+This is a modified version of Hanoi.py so that I can profile it and then refactor it to improve its performance.
+It does not read input from std input.
+Instead, the input values are fixed in the program.

+input:
+N = 6; K = 4
+num_discs = N; num_pegs = K
+initial = '4 2 4 3 1 1'
+final = '1 1 1 1 1 1'

+output:

+5  (minimum number of moves)
+3 1				move from peg 3 to 1
+4 3				move from peg 4 to 3
+4 1				move from peg 4 to 1
+2 1				move from peg 2 to 1
+3 1				move from peg 3 to 1